-As part of the landscape process, each vendor was asked to provide at least ten reference customers (some vendors provided over 50 references), which were surveyed to determine their satisfaction with the data quality software of the vendor.
-The happiest customers based on this survey were those of helpIT, Trillium and Innovative Systems, followed by Datactics, Experian and Infoshare.
+As part of the landscape process, each vendor was asked to provide at least ten reference customers (some vendors provided many times that number), which were surveyed to determine their satisfaction with the data quality software of the vendor.
+The happiest customers based on this survey were those of Experian followed by ActivePrime, then those of Innovative Systems followed by Datactics.
 Congratulations to those vendors.

 Below is a list of the main data quality vendors.